For consistency across New Relic content, here are our general word usage guidelines:

 app name.
 The server-side configuration setting that changes the visible "name" of an app without changing its unique identifier is its

-Don't include a callout within the document unless the beta requires additional explanation.
+Use the beta callout.
 In the body text, use lowercase.
 For example:

 If the developer team prefers to use a term other than beta or private beta, clarify what is driving that use of the term (Legal requirement?), and add any relevant info here in the usage dictionary.